British Army during the French Revolutionary and Napoleonic Wars: Recruits

+Unlike other armies of the time, the British did not use conscription to bolster army numbers, with enlistment remaining voluntary.
 In periods of long service, battalions generally operated under strength; many discharges and deaths were due to wounds and disease.
 During the Peninsular Campaign, the army lost almost 25,000 men from wounds and disease while fewer than 9,000 were killed directly in action; however more than 30,000 were wounded in action, and many died in the days or weeks to follow.
 Seriously under-strength battalions might be dissolved, merged with other remnants into "Provisional battalions" or temporarily drafted into other regiments.

+Officers

 Officers ranged in background also.
 They were expected to be literate, but otherwise came from varied educational and social backgrounds.
 Although an officer was supposed also to be a "gentleman", this referred to an officer's character and honourable conduct rather than his social standing.
 The system of sale of commissions officially governed the selection and promotion of officers, but the system was considerably relaxed during the wars.
 One in twenty (5%) of the officers from regular battalions had been raised from the ranks, and less than 20% of first commissions were by purchase.
-The Duke of York oversaw a reform of the sale of commissions, making it necessary for officers to serve two full years before either promotion or purchase to captain and six years before becoming a major, improving the quality of the officers through the gained experience.
+The Duke of York oversaw a reform of the sale of commissions, making it necessary for officers to serve two full years before either promotion or purchase to captain and six years before becoming a major, improving the quality of the officers through the experience gained.

 Only a small proportion of officers were from the nobility; in 1809, only 140 officers were peers or peers' sons.
 A large proportion of officers came from the Militia, and a small number had been gentlemen volunteers, who trained and fought as private soldiers but messed with the officers and remained as such until vacancies (without purchase) for commissions became available.

-Promotion was mainly by seniority; less than 20% of line promotions were by purchase, although this proportion was higher in the Household Division.
+Promotion was mainly by seniority; fewer than 20% of line promotions were by purchase, although this proportion was higher in the Household Division.
 Promotion by merit alone occurred, but was less common.
 By 1814 there were over 10,000 officers in the army.